 WHAT SHOULD YOU DO?

-Bring your artwork to Gallery 360 and we will provide a detailed report on what is currently affecting the artwork, what work is necessary and provide a quote for one of our professional and accredited restorers to fully restore your artwork to conservation standards.
+Bring your artwork or item to Gallery 360 and we will provide a detailed report on what is currently affecting the artwork, what work is necessary and provide a quote for one of our professional and accredited restorers to fully restore your artwork to conservation standards.

 HOW LONG DOES IT TAKE?

 The restoration process is dependent upon the scale of work involved.
 As a guide, restoration takes between 2 – 4 weeks.
-However for some pieces, restoration can take up to 2 – 3 months.
+However, for some pieces, restoration can take up to 2 – 3 months.